jomic/cov-sim/docs/Docs.md

 ![alt_text](3-age-groups.png "Age groups and their parameters.")

-One set of age groups we could use could be the ones used by Guan et. al., i.e. 0-14, 15-49, 50-64 and >=65.
+One set of age groups that could be used could be the ones used by Guan et. al.[3], i.e. 0-14, 15-49, 50-64 and >=65.
+The current implementation assigns age groups randomly among all agents, with equal probability for all groups.

 #### Regions
 Each agent will belong to a specific region, which can represent things like countries, municipalities, or towns.
-This can be used to model different vaccination strategies by looking at the current compartment counts for each city.
-The structuring and generation of the regions has more to do with the graph generation than this model description, but we can assume that agents in the same region will have more connections between each other than to other regions.
-At each time step, the number of agents in each compartment should be counted for each region.
-This will be useful both for vaccine deployment and visualization of the simulation.

-In practice, the regions could simply be represented by an array of offset values.
-If agents in the same region are always adjacent in the matrix format we use, we can check this array to see which region’s results we should update.
+Agents in different communities are not connected directly to each other.
+However, infected agents can travel to neighbouring regions.
+At each time step, infected and asymptomatic agents sample a Bernoulli distribution to see whether or not they will travel.
+If they do not travel, they simply try to infect neighbours in their own region as previously described.
+If they do travel, a random connected region will be selected, and the agent will try to infect random targets in that region.

 #### Vaccination
-At a certain time step in the simulation, vaccinations will begin to deploy to susceptible and asymptomatic agents.
+At a certain time step in the simulation, vaccinations will begin to deploy to susceptible agents.
 After a certain amount of time, susceptible agents that have been vaccinated will enter the Vaccinated compartment with a given probability.
 If they do not succeed in being vaccinated, they stay susceptible.
+If susceptible agents are infected before they succeed in vaccination, vaccination will no longer be possible.

 Only a certain amount of vaccines will be available each day, to represent the fact that production takes time.
 Vaccine deployment can follow different strategies.
-To begin with, we could use three different strategies.
-The first one would start by vaccinating regions with high rates of infected and recovered agents.
-The second one would start by vaccinating regions with low rates.
-The last one would be to vaccinate arbitrarily throughout the population.

-When implementing this, it would make sense to have it be quite modular from the rest of the code, since it seems like something that we might want to extend with more methods.
+The currently implemented strategies are a random strategy, where every agent has the same probability of being vaccinated, the low density strategy, where agents with few infected neighbours are infected first, and the high density strategy, where agents with many infected neighbours are vaccinated first.

 #### Parameters